Sushil584/My-new-project/README.md

 Project could grow when industries feed their employee skill requirements data to this AI model which would help reduce future skill shortages as personal already ready as required.
-Job seeking database sources would be a good feed as well.
+Job seeking database sources would be a good feed as well.This project may turn into a social network kind as well where every users have thier own profile ready to communicate with others while following thier path growth.
+AI model should monitor every communication in case false or highly unlikely information floating around.

 ## Acknowledgments

-* list here the sources of inspiration
-* do not use code, images, data etc. from others without permission
-* when you have permission to use other people's materials, always mention the original creator and the open source / Creative Commons licence they've used
-  <br>For example: [Sleeping Cat on Her Back by Umberto Salvagnin](https://commons.wikimedia.org/wiki/File:Sleeping_cat_on_her_back.jpg#filelinks) / [CC BY 2.0](https://creativecommons.org/licens
+* My own workplace.
+* Job interviews.